hezweb/web/games/index.md

 - [Join us on Telegram](#toc-item-2) for announcements and chat (optional)

-## Telegra mChat, Voice & Announcements
+## Telegram Chat, Voice & Announcements

 We maintain both a channel and group chat on Telegram.